WWE Day 1 (2022): Storylines

 The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

+Big E defended Raw's WWE Championship against Seth "Freakin" Rollins, Kevin Owens, Bobby Lashley, and Brock Lesnar in a fatal five-way match.

-On October 25 episode of Raw, Seth Rollins won a ladder match to become the number one contender for Big E's WWE Championship.
+On the October 25, 2021, episode of Raw, Seth Rollins won a ladder match to become the number one contender for Big E's WWE Championship.
 On November 29 episode, Rollins announced that the title match would take place at Day 1.
 That same night, however, WWE officials Adam Pearce and Sonya Deville set up a non-title match between Big E and Kevin Owens, who had also competed in the ladder match, where if Owens won, he would be added to the title match, much to the displeasure of Rollins, who had been at odds with Owens over the past few weeks.
 In an attempt to sabotage the match, Rollins interfered, thus Owens won by disqualification and was added to the championship match, making it a triple threat match.
 The following week, after Big E defeated Owens in a Steel Cage match with Rollins on commentary, Bobby Lashley came out and viciously attacked the three.
 On the next episode, Lashley, who Big E had defeated for the title in September, explained his actions and demanded to be added to the championship match at Day 1; however, Owens and Rollins took exception while Big E stated that it did not matter who he faced as he would still be champion after Day 1.
 Pearce and Deville then came out and scheduled Lashley to face Owens, Rollins, and Big E, respectively, where if he won each match, he would be added to the championship match.
 Lashley was successful and was added to the WWE Championship match at Day 1, making it a fatal four-way match.
-Furthermore, Brock Lesnar was added to the match following the announcement of Roman Reigns' positive COVID-19 diagnosis on January 1, thus making it a fatal five-way match.
+Furthermore, on the day of the event, Brock Lesnar was added to the match following the announcement of Roman Reigns's positive COVID-19 diagnosis that day, thus making it a fatal five-way match.